hellbox/srob-migration/content/reviews/myself-my-self.md

 name = "Myself, my self"
 title = "Myself, my self"
-dek = "Doug Nufer's latest book is a fascinating literary constraint that will make you wonder how much weight words can bear." type = "Review"facebookauto = "How much weight can words bear before they're devoid of meaning?
+dek = "Doug Nufer's latest book is a fascinating literary constraint that will make you wonder how much weight words can bear." type = "Review" facebookauto = "How much weight can words bear before they're devoid of meaning?
 Does a word have to carry meaning to still be a word?
 Doug Nufer's latest book will leave you wondering if we're using words to their fullest potential." twitterauto = "How much weight can words bear before they're devoid of meaning?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-me-theme.md"]